Wooly Bully: Title and lyrics

 "Wooly Bully" is a reworking of the 1962 tune "Hully Gully Now" on the Dallas-based Gay Shel label by Big Bo & The Arrows (vocal by Little Smitty), which was based on Junior Parker's "Feelin' Good".
 The song was given the green light after Samudio rewrote the lyrics to replace "Hully Gully" with "Wooly Bully" and a few additional lyrical changes.
 Samudio retained the "watch it, watch it now" refrain from the original version.

-The lyrics of "Wooly Bully" were hard to understand, and some radio stations banned the song.
+The lyrics of "Wooly Bully" were hard to understand; in consequence, some radio stations banned the song.
 The lyrics describe a conversation between "Mattie" and "Hattie" concerning the "Wooly Bully" (a creature which Mattie describes as "a thing she saw [that] had two big horns and a wooly jaw" – that is, an American bison) and the desirability of developing dancing skills, although no attempt is made to synthesize these divergent topics.
 The warning "Let's not be L-7" means "Let's not be square", from the shape formed by the fingers making an L on one hand and a 7 on the other.
 Sam the Sham underscores the Tex-Mex nature of the song by counting out the rhythm in Spanish and English ("Uno!
 Dos!
 One, two, tres, cuatro!"), and the characteristic simple organ riffing, with a tenor saxophone solo in the middle.
-According to Samudio: "The count down part of the song was also not planned.
+According to Samudio, "The count down part of the song was also not planned.
 I was just goofing around and counted off in Tex-Mex.
 It just blew everybody away, and actually, I wanted it taken off the record.
 We did three takes, all of them different, and they took the first take and released it."